Case Study: Enabling self-service and advanced analytics for TfNSW on Azure

 “TfNSW needed a solution to capture real-time data for every vehicle in motion across the state.
 This solution just gives us that so that we mine nuggets from this data at a later date.
 We now have an ability to self-service without waiting for someone else to curate operational data.”

-Historical GTFS data has always been too large and costly to store efficiently and analyse.
-Every TfNSW vehicle sends its’ position and other telemetry every 10 seconds which results in a huge stockpile of data.
+Historical GTFS data has always been too large and costly to store efficiently and analyze.
+Every TfNSW vehicle sends its position and other telemetry every 10 seconds, which results in a huge stockpile of data.

-In the past, this GTFS realtime data was not kept anywhere; at any given time only the last copy is published on the Transport Open Data Hub.
-This makes it impossible to obtain insights from past services, and rules out valuable insights such as the ability to predict trip delays or optimise trip routes, report and analyse service performance thereby improving customer services.
+In the past, this GTFS Realtime data was not retained; at any given time, only the latest copy is published on the Transport Open Data Hub.
+This makes it impossible to obtain insights from past services, ruling out valuable insights such as the ability to predict trip delays, optimize trip routes, report, and analyze service performance, thereby improving customer services.

 The Solution